smaurice101/readthedocs/docs/source/tmlbuilds.rst

 7. To run your new solution - click DAGs in the top-menu.

-   You should see your new **TASK 11**.
+   You should see your new **STEP 11**.
 If so, CONGRATULATIONS!
 You just created a new/custom TML solution.

 .. figure:: customdag6.png
       :scale: 50%